gunnaraas/gunnaraas.com/content/wishlist.md

 I'd really like to upgrade my car stereo to something that's compatible with Apple CarPlay & Android Auto but has a physical volume knob and satellite radio compatibility.
 There's some extra parts needed for compatibility with my car (2016 Hyundai Sonata SE).

 # Home / Kitchen

-### :dollar: / :dollar::dollar: Pizza Stone
-Had a pizza stone and loved it, but it cracked and broke after a few months of frequent use.
-Been meaning to replace it, and have not.

 ### :dollar::dollar: Automated Indoor Gardening
 I've seen things like this for people like me who are terrible at watering plants.
 Need to do more research about what exactly I'd like though.
 DIY or open source is ideal.
 Something small that lets me have some fresh herbs, maybe some lettuce and onion, year round would be cool.